-Welcome to the Website of the Tourette Syndrome Association
+Welcome to the Tourette Syndrome Association

 Tourette Syndrome, (TS), is a neurological disorder characterised by involuntary, irresistible body movements and vocalizations.
-It is complex and individual in its effect – see “What is Tourette Syndrome?” for a more detailed description.
+It is complex and individual in its effect.
+See What is Tourette Syndrome? for a more detailed description.

 People with TS seek understanding and acceptance.
 This website is designed to educate and inform those wishing to know more about this complex disorder.

 The above video was created in 2008 by TSAA for our awareness campaign.
 As TS is 3 to 4 times more common in boys than girls and usually diagnosed around age 8 or 9, we focused on an 8 year old boy to tell the story.
 We chose to portray a mild to ‘average’ case to counter balance the more severe cases normally shown in the media.
 TS is a spectrum disorder making it important to represent the full range of cases.
 TS symptoms vary from mere aggravation to severe debilitation.